|

 Microphone breakout

 Muff is made from a circle of sheepskin about the size of a silver dollar with a tiny hole punched thru leather at mic, then drawn tight with a stitch around perimeter.
-Foam muffs are available from Radio Shack, or foam tips from earphones might work, too.
+Foam muffs are available, or foam tips from earphones might work, too.

 The original Drift microphone mount has a hard plastic T-shaped spacer within its rubber socket; inside diameter is perfect for 2.5mm jack, using the smallest, round, panel-mount jack available.
 Jack's switch contact was carefully cut off - snug fit inside rubber mic socket - and that T-shaped spacer had to be shortened a bit to allow plug to seat properly.
-Naturally, the thin rubber mic cover had to be pierced, which may compromise the Drift's weatherproof seal but useful audio sans wind noise is absolutely worth it.
-(The little Vivitar 480 has slightly better audio tho, sorry to say, even with same mic.)
+Naturally, the thin rubber mic cover had to be pierced, which may compromise the Drift's weatherproof seal but useful audio without wind noise is absolutely worth it.

 This 6mm cam was used in FOV demonstration at top of this page, along with a stock wide-angle 2.5mm Drift and a third Drift with 8mm lens installed.